 Ease of Setup

-If you love your bikes like we do and you like to keep them running smoothly and efficiently, then you probably clean your drivetrain and lube your chain regularly and wash your bike after almost every ride.
+If you like to keep your bikes running smoothly and efficiently, then you probably clean your drivetrain and lube your chain regularly and wash your bike after almost every ride.
 This metric is based on the likelihood of using the stand for everyday maintenance.
 The easier and quicker it is to set up your bike stand and put your bike in it, the more likely you are to use it regularly.
-The Feedback Sports Classic was the hands down winner of this metric, with a quick and easy setup, unique user-friendly clamp design, and a sturdy and stable platform.
-In fact, we all agree that we'd be more inclined to do routine maintenance on a work stand if we all owned this one.
+The Feedback Sports Pro Elite was the hands-down winner of this metric, with a quick and easy setup, unique user-friendly clamp design, and a sturdy and stable platform.
+All testers agreed that we'd be more inclined to do routine maintenance on a work stand if we owned this one.